bugarela/tla-transmutation/README.md

 I've started to work on this for my bachelor thesis, which can be found [here](https://github.com/GabrielaMafra/bachelor-thesis) (Portuguese only).

+The formalization of the translation rules are available at [rules.pdf](rules.pdf)

 Notice that this covers only a small portion of TLA+ definitions and it is yet to be incremented with more translations.
 The Parser itself isn't able to recognize much.
 Contributions are welcome :D.

 ## Dependencies